 Changes in internal control over financial reporting.
-Beginning January 1, 2019, we implemented ASU 2016-02, "Leases (Topic 842)."
-Although the adoption of the new accounting standard did not materially impact our consolidated net income and had no impact on our consolidated cash flows for the three months ended March 31, 2019, we did implement new internal control procedures to support the new accounting and reporting processes associated with adopting the guidance.
-These procedures included performing a comprehensive lease scoping analysis to identify, disaggregate and evaluate each of our lease categories and implementing a third-party information technology application to calculate right-of-use lease assets and lease liabilities.
-There were no other changes in our internal control over financial reporting (as defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act) for the three months ended March 31, 2019, that materially affected or are reasonably likely to materially affect our internal control over financial reporting.
+There were no changes in our internal control over financial reporting (as defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act) for the three months ended June 30, 2020, that materially affected or are reasonably likely to materially affect our internal control over financial reporting.